scholtzan/juggled/README.md

 	* Soft and flexible material will ensure that components and inner core are protected when juggling balls are dropped
 * Clear PLA+
 	* For inner core that will help to keep electronics in place
+* Hot Glue
+	* For glueing outer shell onto inner core and for fixating electronics

 ![Components](https://github.com/scholtzan/juggled/raw/main/img/components.png)